All Episodes

 Yeah, I think she's got a point.

-Health health insurance is confused with health care.
+Health insurance is confused with health care.

-Uh but it has.
+But it has.

-I understand why the panic on this, it is exorbitantly expensive.
+I understand why the panic on this.

 You'd have to finance it.

-It's just that when it comes to health care, we somehow have decided that that should be exempt from anything to do with uh market forces.
+It's just that when it comes to health care, we somehow have decided that that should be exempt from anything to do with market forces.

 There's a panic associated with the high price, and that's not going to end until the price comes down, and the price isn't going to come down unless market forces are introduced, and those will be introduced in the form of health savings accounts.

-And it's just the first step, and it's uh gonna be a long road, but we can either do it that or we can do what we're doing with Social Security and everything else, just wait till it bombs out.
+And it's just the first step, and it's going to be a long road, but we can either do it that or we can do what we're doing with Social Security and everything else.

-Just wait till it fails, just wait till it goes bust, just wait till it goes broke.
+Just wait till it goes broke.

-A uh report that expensive illnesses led to nearly half of all personal bankruptcies is being challenged by researchers who looked at the same data and concluded that such costs had led to fewer than one in five.
+A report that expensive illnesses led to nearly half of all personal bankruptcies is being challenged by researchers who looked at the same data and concluded that such costs had led to fewer than one in five.

-So not 50%, but uh less than 20%.
+So not 50%, but less than 20%.

 The study looked at 1,771 bankruptcy filers in California, Illinois, Pennsylvania, Tennessee, and Texas.

-It said illnesses and medical bills were cited as the cause, at least in part of 46% of the bankruptcies.
+It said illnesses and medical bills were cited as the cause, at least in part, of 46% of the bankruptcies.

-That original study by David Himmelstein of the Harvard Medical School and colleagues was published on the internet by the Journal of Health Affairs last year.
+That original study by David Himmelstein of the Harvard Medical School and colleagues was published on the internet by the Journal Health Affairs last year.

 One must determine whether and to what extent medical spending causes bankruptcies.